 “Plaintiffs have filed a meritless suit against NASCAR alleging baseless antitrust claims in order to obtain commercial agreements they previously rejected, and to attempt to extort more favorable contract terms.”

 In other words, NASCAR is accusing 23XI and Front Row for filing an antitrust lawsuit only as a response to not successfully receiving the contract terms they sought over the negotiations process.
-NASCAR has also made legal precedence to Kentucky Speedway v NASCAR, the 2006 case that ultimate concluded the sanctioning body was not a monopoly.
+NASCAR has also made legal precedence to Kentucky Speedway v NASCAR, the 2006 case that ultimate concluded the sanctioning body was not acting in violation of antitrust laws.

 Since then, as 23XI and Front Row points out, NASCAR has purchased the ARCA Racing Series and merged with International Speedway Corporation but the sanctioning body points out the longstanding relationships held by ARCA and ISC even before the merger, while also claiming a statute of limitations.

-The two teams say a statute of limitations does not apply because the anti-competitive harm is being applied anew every day.
+The two teams say a statute of limitations does not apply because the anti-competitive harm is being applied anew every day in terms of the NextGen car parts supplier market, anti-compete clauses that prevent teams from racing in a comparable series all while NASCAR controls the series and a majority of the tracks.

 The Sanctioning Body also argued on December 2 that if it has monopoly power, it would have lowered the revenue it shared with teams and decreased the need to have high quality teams competing in the Cup Series.